The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Early Voting

 All voters in Maryland are given early voting privileges without any registrations necessary to vote early.
-Early voting starts October 22, 2020 and ends October 29, 2020.
+For information on when early voting starts for each election, click here.

 Absentee Voting

 Any registered Maryland voter may apply for an absentee ballot and vote by mail.
-Absentee ballots must be requested at least 7 days.
+Absentee ballots must be requested online at least 7 days before Election day.
+If you plan to request your ballot in-person, you may do that up to and on Election Day.
 Voted ballots are due postmarked on or before Election Day and received by 10AM, 10 days after Election Day.

 Polling Locations